Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/PRIMARY-DATA-STORAGE.md

 ### Simplicity

-As maintainability is a primary goal, we want to keep Tanager as simple as possible.
+As maintainability is a primary goal, we want to keep DMS as simple as possible.
 Meadowlark demonstrated that we can simplify over the ODS/API by avoiding code-per-resource and instead use a generalized design applicable to any resource.
-While it may not be possible with Tanager to do this completely, we would like to do it whenever possible.
+While it may not be possible with DMS to do this completely, we would like to do it whenever possible.

 ### Performance